 - Ask support group members who they like.

-Creating a Family has many resources endometriosis.
-Five we think you will find particularly helpful are:
+Creating a Family has many resources to help you better understand endometriosis.
+Here are several we think you will find particularly helpful:

 Many more Creating a Family radio interviews with experts, videos, blogs, fact sheets, and Q and A’s with Experts on endometriosis can be found at the icons below.Sources: Creating a Family Radio shows (see below); Endometriosis Foundation of America Image credit: Danni Suplicki